Diversity of Fuzzy Dark Matter Solitons

-we can set up the background soliton with $\lambda=10^{-2}$ for stage 1 and with $\lambda=10^{2}$ for stage 2.
-Given the background density $\rho_{\rm bg}$, the changed soliton can be found by solving Eq.~(\ref{eq:sp31}) with the shooting method.
-By assuming that its density profile $\tilde{\psi}^2(\tilde{r})$ is changing but its dimensionless mass $\tilde{M}$ is fixed as the initial value listed in the first row of Tab.~\ref{tb:ge}, we get the eigenvalue $\tilde{\gamma}=0.6495$ for stage 1 and the eigenvalue $\tilde{\gamma}=69.2491$ for stage 2.
-For stage 1, the density profile $\tilde{\psi}^2(\tilde{r})$ of each soliton is shown in the left subplot of Fig.~\ref{fig:2s}; for stage 2, each soliton's $\tilde{\psi}^2(\tilde{r})$ is shown in the right subplot of Fig.~\ref{fig:2s}.
+we can choose to set up the background soliton with $\lambda=10^{-2}$ for stage 1 and with $\lambda=10^{2}$ for stage 2.
+Given the background density $\rho_{\rm bg}$, the soliton with background can be found by solving Eq.~(\ref{eq:sp31}) with the shooting method.
+By assuming that its density profile $\tilde{\psi}^2(\tilde{r})$ can be different, while its dimensionless mass $\tilde{M}$ remains fixed as the value listed in the first row of Tab.~\ref{tb:ge}, we get the eigenvalue $\tilde{\gamma}=0.6495$ for stage 1 and the eigenvalue $\tilde{\gamma}=69.2491$ for stage 2.
+The density profile $\tilde{\psi}^2(\tilde{r})$ for each soliton is shown, for stage 1, in the left subplot, while it is shown, for stage 2, in the right subplot of Fig.~\ref{fig:2s}.

-We can find that the smaller soliton with higher density is almost not affected by the background soliton for stage 1 and the larger soliton with lower density shrink dramatically for stage 2.
-After stage 2, there are two comparable solitons and the system becomes complicated whose further evolution should be studied by numerical simulation.
+We find that the higher density, smaller soliton remains almost un affected by the background soliton for stage 1 while the lower density, larger soliton shrinks dramatically for stage 2.
+After stage 2, two comparable solitons remain, corresponding to a smaller density-ratio case where numerical simulations could be required .